 - 4.1.
-In addition to its on-going review of risk the Board is also required to complete an annual review of the effectiveness of its systems of internal control.
-To assist with the annual review, the Scottish Government published the revised Internal Control Checklist in 2021. - 4.2.
+In addition to its on-going review of risk, the Board is also required to complete an annual review of the effectiveness of its systems of internal control.
+To assist with the annual review, the Scottish Government publishes an internal control checklist. - 4.2.
 GCRB has undertaken annual reviews of its systems of internal control beginning in October 2017.
-The updated checklist has been completed for GCRB in 2021 and is attached as an annex to this report.
-As a result of completing this review, some issues have been identified to progress within GCRB's operational plans for 2021-22.
+The updated checklist has been completed for GCRB in 2022 and is attached as an annex to this report.
+As a result of completing this review, some issues have been identified to progress within GCRB's operational plans for 2022-23.